SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 ### Getting values from a dialog window

-Sending the message `openDialog` to a presenter will return the dialog window itself so you can easily ask it `isOk`.
+Sending the message `openDialog` to a presenter will return the dialog window itself so that you can easily send it the message `isOk`.
 When `isOk` answers `true`, the dialog is in a state to provide the data it has collected from the user.

 Let's look at an example.
 We will open a dialog to select some colors.